EdwarDDay/serialization.kprefs/README.md

 assertEquals(Test(21, null), test)
 ```

+> You can get the full code [here](library/src/test/java/example/example-simple-02.kt).

 ## Building
 To build the library just run `./gradlew library:build`.
 To publish it to you local maven repository use